Why Digital Audit Trails Are Critical for Modern Evidence Management

 6. Improving Productivity and Workflow Tracking

-• AES-256 encrypted evidence storage
+• AES-256 encrypted evidence storage with cryptographic hash verification on every file

 Request a Free Trial